awsdocs/amazon-eks-user-guide/doc_source/private-clusters.md

     ```
     --apiserver-endpoint <api-server-endpoint> --b64-cluster-ca <certificate-authority>
     ```

+    For additional arguments, see the [bootstrap script](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) on GitHub\.
   + For Windows nodes:

     ```
     -APIServerEndpoint <api-server-endpoint> -Base64ClusterCA <certificate-authority>
     ```

+    For additional arguments, see [Amazon EKS optimized Windows AMI](eks-custom-ami-windows.md)\.
 + The `aws-auth` ConfigMap must be created from within the VPC\.
 For more information about create the `aws-auth` ConfigMap, see [Managing users or IAM roles for your cluster](add-user-role.md)\.

 ## Considerations<a name="private-cluster-considerations"></a>